Crocoblock/jetformbuilder/readme.txt

 Once you set the <a href="https://jetformbuilder.com/features/how-to-use-store-form-record-action/" target="_blank">**Store Form Record Action**</a> you can check every single submitted form field data, submission date, the status of completeness, and user name on the <a href="https://jetformbuilder.com/features/wordpress-custom-form-records-page/" target="_blank">**Form Records Page</a>.

 == Changelog ==

+**3.1.0**
+ - ADD: Turnstile support (JetForm -> Captcha Settings OR Turnstile block)
+ - ADD: hCaptcha support (JetForm -> Captcha Settings OR hCaptcha block)
+ - ADD: Friendly Captcha support (JetForm -> Captcha Settings OR Friendly Captcha block)
+ - ADD: Option to add Honeypot (JetForm -> Validation)
+ - ADD: Advanced Choices Field
+ - ADD: Ability to export Form Records
+ - ADD: Ability to filter Form Records by status and creation date
+ - ADD: Ability to export Payments
+ - ADD: Ability to filter Payments by status and creation date
+ - ADD: Dynamic min/max for: Text Field, Textarea Field, Number Field, Range Field, Media Field
+ - ADD: Modal window with confirmation of deletion of all data after uninstalling the plugin
+ - ADD: Support for LiteSpeed cache esi feature
+ - UPD: Refactor request parser
+ - FIX: Field in reusable block not saved in Form Records if it is not used in any action
+ - FIX: Fatal error when trying to add an attachment to an email because of the wrong field
+ - FIX: Appointment Date field not displayed in Elementor editor
+ - FIX: Validation message for unlogged user do not display
+ - FIX: An error occurred while importing the form
+ - Tweak: Add listener not to radio/checkbox field but to the whole field

 **3.0.9**
  - UPD: Now only administrators can edit/create/delete forms.